-The Galatians never intended to cut themselves off from Christ, but this is what happens when you are seduced by the dead works of religion.
+The Galatians never intended to cut themselves off from Christ, but this is what happens when you are seduced by dead works.
 One moment you’re under grace, the next you’re back under law.
 One moment you’re free, the next you’re enslaved.
 It is a subtle shift unmarked by signposts.
-Paul’s solution was to trumpet the dangers of law-living in all its forms.
-With the benefit of hindsight we read his letter to the Galatians thinking, “it’ll never happen to me.”
-Yet despite this brilliant epistle, many Christians are doing exactly what Paul warns us not to do and are in danger of falling out of grace.

 Watch out for these dogs – seven more symptoms of a law-based life